 We then remove all saturated pixels, mainly those associated with bright, saturated stars.
 We use the global {\tt SExtractor} catalogs to identify bright stars, and the individual cutout {\tt SExtractor} catalogs for dimmer stars.
-The threshold between bright and dim stars is a fiducial FLUX\_APER = 30 $\mu$Jy using an aperture 5 times the full-width half-maximum (FWHM) in a given band.
-Using the cutout catalogs, we declare sources stars if they have a {\tt SExtractor} catalog value CLASS\_STAR $> 0.98$, ELONGATION $< 1.3$, and FLUX\_APER $> 1$ $\mu$Jy, using the same aperture of 5$\times$FWHM.
-Using the global catalogs, we use two sets of conditions, as to not mask out bright galaxies that cover substantial fractions of the cutouts.
-Either the source has 1) 45 $\mu$Jy $<$ FLUX\_APER $< 150$ $\mu$Jy and CLASS\_STAR $>0.9$, or 2) FLUX\_APER $> 150$ $\mu$Jy and CLASS\_STAR $> 0.7$.
-These constraints have been shown to work best for the sample of objects in our mosaics.
-Generally, this only masks bright stars, but sometimes masks bright, circular galaxies.
-In these cases, the subtraction will perform worse than if it were not masked, although on average for most sources this suffices.
+The threshold between bright and dim stars is a fiducial FLUX\_APER = 30 $\mu$Jy using an aperture 5 times the FWHM in a given band.
+Using the cutout catalogs, we declare sources as stars if they have a {\tt SExtractor} catalog value CLASS\_STAR $> 0.98$, ELONGATION $< 1.3$, and FLUX\_APER $> 1$ $\mu$Jy, using the same aperture of 5$\times$FWHM.
+Using the global catalogs, we use two sets of conditions, so as to not mask out bright galaxies that cover substantial fractions of the cutouts.
+Either the source has: 1) 45 $\mu$Jy $<$ FLUX\_APER $< 150$ $\mu$Jy and CLASS\_STAR $>0.9$, or 2) FLUX\_APER $> 150$ $\mu$Jy and CLASS\_STAR $> 0.7$.
+We have finely tuned this \texttt{SExtractor} configuration with visual inspection of the SFFT masks.
+Most bright stars and galaxies are masked, with only a few cutouts having poor subtractions because of improper masks.

 SFFT is run on each cutout individually, with the same parameters for a given band.
 We use the Wide Epoch as the reference image, and the Deep Epoch as the science image, choosing to match the PSF of the reference image to that of the science image.
 For both bands, we use a second-order B-Spline to model spatial kernel variations, a first-order polynomial to model photometric scaling variations, and a constant to model the differential background.
-For nearly 10 cutouts in F444W, we use a first-order B-Spline, as it produces better difference images.
 We set the kernel half-width to 11 pixels for F200W and 5 pixels for F444W.
 We set the internal knots for the B-Spline to be located in a 3$\times$3 grid evenly across the whole cutout for F200W, and a 6$\times$6 grid for F444W.
 We use a Tikhonov regularization parameter $\lambda = 3 \times 10^{-5}$.

 Because the cutouts are all of equal size, and the mosaics are rotated with respect to the image plane, some cutouts will have only a small number of non-zero pixels.
 To prevent overfitting, we use a simpler form to model spatial kernel variations when the number of non-zero pixels is less than 75\% of the total pixels in the cutout.
 In this case, we use a second-order polynomial to model PSF variations, and keep all other parameters the same.